 Wood 300 kg/m3 -700 kg/m3 (orthotropic)

-When air impulses are raised inside a Corian® cabinet from loudspeaker drivers, it reaches all internal surfaces instantly (the air density variation of low frequencies are produced as a pressure field without waves).
+When a loudspeaker driver raises air impulses inside a Corian® cabinet, it reaches all internal surfaces instantly (the air density variation of low frequencies are produced as a pressure field without waves).
 The structure inflates (or deflates) as a whole, like a balloon.

 Why not use a balloon?

 A balloon is thin, light and less elastic (steel possesses greater elasticity than rubber!) it expands and contracts easilly.
 It is a poor material for loudspeaker use because unwanted energy (expansion/contraction) is transferred back to the drive-units.

 DuPont ™ Corian® on the other hand is thicker, heavier and more elastic ( high Young's Modulus) so its inertia acts against the moving air.
 Furthermore due to it's isotropy properties, longitudinal high speed waves occur at the same time as transient waves, ( see Newton Law).
 This gifts the loudspeaker twice:

 1. No pressure leakage: increased driver control

 2. No vibration losses: no transient interference.